 Some signs of poisoning by these toxic plants include stomach ache, vomiting, blurred vision, slow and irregular pulse, heart arrhythmia, and diarrhea (2).

 Other common names of this flowering plant include may lily, lady’s tears, word lily, may bells, and more.
 Did you know that Lily of the Valley is May’s birth flower?

 Castor Oil Plant

 Castor oil plant or Ricinus communis comes from the Euphorbiaceae family.
 Often grown commercially for its oil, this flowering perennial is also popular as a landscaping ornamental and definitely one of those poisonous plants you must watch out for.

 Native to India and Africa, castor oil plants are flowering shrubs that prefer warm and tropical regions.
 They grow about 3 meters in height with reddish-green blooms in erect spikes, spiny green or red-purple fruits, and hollow branches (3).

-Most parts of castor oil plants are harmful, but the seeds are the most toxic part.
+Most parts of castor oil plants are harmful, but the poisonous seeds are the most toxic part.
 Castor oil seeds or castor beans release ricin once chewed or broken.
 Ricin is a known poison that is highly toxic to humans and animals.
+Just one seed could potentially cause death.
 The leaves, on the other hand, may cause neuromuscular disorders when ingested in large amounts.

-Signs and symptoms of castor oil plant poisoning include nausea, bloody diarrhea, vomiting, low blood pressure, an increase in heart rate, abdominal pain, and seizures.
+Signs and symptoms of castor oil plant poisoning include nausea, bloody diarrhea, vomiting, low blood pressure, an increase in heart rate, stomach pain, and seizures.